timescale/timescaledb/src/import/README.md

 * If you have to call a static function from Postgres unmodified, copy it here.

-* If you have to slightly modify a public Postgres function, copy it here and rename it.
+* If you have to slightly modify the logic of a public Postgres function, copy it here and rename it.
 Having two functions named the same but doing different things creates confusion.

 * The `.c` source file that contains a copy must have the same relative path to `src/import` as the Postgres